Three Lessons Learned From Hack Jams

 - Know How Much Freedom You Have.

-At our hack jams in the New York Public Library, we discovered that their publicly-accessible Windows XP machines were so locked-down that we were unable to run Firefox or any other programs off a USB stick.
+At our hack jams in the New York Public Library, search we discovered that their publicly-accessible Windows XP machines were so locked-down that we were unable to run Firefox or any other programs off a USB stick.
 Our prototype Web X-Ray Goggles don’t currently work with the built-in Internet Explorer 8, so we weren’t able to use them.
 Even more distressing was that we couldn’t even show kids the power of View Source, because that feature was actually disabled on the library’s computers.

 This gets to the heart of what Jonathan Zittrain has described as Freedom At The Endpoints, because such a thoroughly locked-down computer—particularly one with an aging browser that doesn’t support many of the Web’s greatest benefits—has relatively little generative potential.